Helping Neighbors.

 Way Finders helps revitalize places—equitably, sustainably, collaboratively.
 To drive big-picture change, we take big-picture actions: We partner, advocate, educate, build, manage, invest, activate, and inspire.

-We drive change in the regional housing landscape: We finance, build, rehabilitate, and manage affordable rental properties across the region.
+We drive change in the regional housing landscape: We finance, build, rehabilitate, and manage affordable rental properties.

 We activate resident leaders at the grassroots level